ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 these are focused on summarizing the operators' requirements for the design of the data model and API.
 These are functional requirements translated into low-level requirements for the model designers.
-The rationale for adopting this approach is to ensure that the data model is designed according to the operators' requirements and that they could be used for both design and review of the candidate YANG module(s).
+The rationale for adopting this approach is to ensure that the data model is designed according to the operators' requirements and that they could be used for both design and review of the candidate data models.

 * Architecture requirements:
 : Architectural (non-functional) requirements are captured as well, as operators identified performance needs,